TristanCatteau/Hamsterdam/README.md

 # Hamsterdam
-It's a french 3D game made on Unity.
+It's a French 3D game made on Unity in 2024.
 The game is a beta version, it is not finalized.

 You play a hamster who has to go find ingredients for his grandmother's gift.